Escape-Technologies/docs/docs/06-custom-tests/01-General.md

-# Custom Check
+# Custom Checks

-A custom check is a YAML-formatted file that defines a list of blocks to set some tests and conditions to trigger an alert.
+A custom test is a YAML-formatted file that defines a list of custom check blocks to set some tests and conditions to trigger an alert.

 - [Seeders](./seeders) are used to seed the scan with requests